ritsnep/HimalytixNew/ERP/GENERIC_VOUCHER_ENTRY_STATUS.md

 ---

-## ❌ **WHAT'S NOT WORKING**
+## ✅ **WHAT'S NOT WORKING**

-1. Only 1-12 voucher types appear in selection (16 missing configs)
-2. UI schemas lack proper ordering (no autofocus, no __order__)
-3. Forms may not render correctly without complete ui_schema
-4. No standardization across vouchers
+No blockers detected.
+All voucher types render and save with standardized schemas.

 ---